Large Scale Robotic Material Handling: Learning, Planning, and Control: Method

 \item \textbf{Approaching the target and dump material} \begin{enumerate} \item The arm path planner plans a collision-free trajectory to the user-supplied dumping location. \item If operating in open space, the RL throwing controller can be trained without waypoint-following constraints, thus approaching the target location with the fastest path but without safety guarantees.
 Otherwise, the collision-free trajectory is subsampled into waypoints, which are tracked by the constrained RL throwing policy. \item Upon reaching the target location, the RL throwing policy commands the gripper to open and releases the material. \end{enumerate} \end{enumerate}

 The transition between stages and selection of the active controller within each cycle is managed by the state machine.
-Despite the grasping and dumping piles locations are fixed for the entire task execution, the path planning process is run on the updated map after any transition, in order to account for sudden large modifications of the scenario.
+Despite the grasping and dumping piles locations being fixed for the entire task execution, the path planning process is run on the updated map every transition, in order to account for sudden large modifications of the scenario.